 - an early years provider is linked to other early providers and has a complaints summary published: such a provider will remain on the website for five years from the date it closed.

 - A provider that closed after 15 December 2013 will remain on the website for five years from the date it closed.

 I want to be a nanny/au pair.
 Do I need to register?
 Can I register online?

 When you are ready you can apply using the Ofsted Online website.
-Please note that we updated this website in May 2013; and this autumn we aim to move to online applications only.

 The nursery (or any type of childcare on non-domestic premises) that I am interested in is in a school; does that mean that it is run by the school?

 Not necessarily: for example, the nursery may be run by a completely separate organisation which is just renting space from the school.
 You will need to ask the nursery to explain to you its relationship with the school.
 The nursery’s registration certificate, which it must display, will also tell you the name of the organisation which is providing the childcare.

 Please note that the school may have a nursery class; this will be separate from the nursery.
 The children in the nursery class will be pupils at the school; the children in the nursery will not.

 What information is in the ‘View associated providers’ field?

 There are two types of ‘View associated providers’ field.